BastilleBSD/bastille/docs/chapters/subcommands/setup.rst

 should be configured.
 If you configure one, it will disable the other.

 The ``-l|loopback`` option is the default, and is enough for most use cases.
 It is simply an ``lo`` interface that jails will get linked to on creation.
+It is not attached to any specific interface.
+This is the simplest networking option.
+The ``-l|loopback`` and ``-s|shared`` options are only for cases where the ``interface`` is not specified during the ``create`` command.
+If an interface is specified, these options have no effect.
+Instead, the specified interface will be used.

-The ``-s|shared`` option is for cases where you want a raw interface to use with bastille as opposed to a loopback.
+The ``-s|shared`` option is for cases where you want an actual interface to use with bastille as opposed to a loopback.
 Jails will be linked to the shared interface on creation.

 The ``-p|pf|firewall`` option will configure the pf firewall by enabling the service and creating the